w3nest/gallery/src/chapters/hello-vs-flow/assets/home.md

-# VS-Flow Showcase
+# <icon target="vsf"></icon> VS-Flow Showcase

+---

 This page showcases a short example of creation a low-code application using
-<ext-link target="vs-flow">Visual Studio Flow</ext-link>.
+<ext-link target="hello-vs-flow.vs-flow">Visual Studio Flow</ext-link>.
-It aims at illustrating important concepts, while not diving into details, this example is meant to inspire — the full breakdown is in the dedicated <ext-link target="vs-flow/tuto">Tutorials</ext-link>.
+It aims at illustrating important concepts while not diving into details.
+For detailed explanations, visit the dedicated <ext-link target="hello-vs-flow.vs-flow-tuto">Tutorials</ext-link>.

+This project loads a 3D bunny mesh, applies **remeshing** and **smoothing** with
+<ext-link target="hello-vs-flow.PMP">PMP</ext-link>,
-This project loads a 3D bunny mesh, applies **remeshing** and **smoothing** with <ext-link target="PMP">PMP</ext-link>, and renders it in real time with <ext-link target="threeJs">Three.js</ext-link> — all in your browser, GPU-accelerated, and orchestrated off the main thread.
+and renders it in real time with <ext-link target="hello-vs-flow.threeJs">Three.js</ext-link> — all in your browser, GPU-accelerated, and orchestrated off the main thread.

+---

 ## Setup

-Let's import the core of vs-flow:
+Let's import the core of VS-Flow:

 <js-cell>
 const { vsf } = await webpm.install({